junxit/us-congress-bills-111/metadata.md

 - 2009-07-31 — Placed on the House Calendar, Calendar No. 102.
 - 2009-07-31 — Reported by the Committee on Transportation.
 H. Rept.
 111-241.
 - 2009-07-31 — Reported by the Committee on Transportation.
 H. Rept.
 111-241.
+- 2009-09-09 — Considered under suspension of the rules. (consideration: CR H9368-9370)
+- 2009-09-09 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2053.
+- 2009-09-09 — Motion to reconsider laid on the table Agreed to without objection.
+- 2009-09-09 — Ms. Norton moved to suspend the rules and pass the bill.
+- 2009-09-09 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H9368-9369)
+- 2009-09-09 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H9368-9369)